-An untrustworthy mate
+An untrustworthy partner

 Research in the 2015 group of studies in Personality and Social Psychology Bulletin also reveals that people are apt to look at someone who’s already in a relationship or marriage as a deal breaker, along with a sense of general untrustworthiness.

 “If you were a person that I cannot trust—if there are chronic dishonesty and betrayal and no trust, then it also affects my serenity,” says Winter.
-(Here are the worst relationship lies partners tell.)

 The same goes for financial abuse or infidelity, she says.
 “That affects your safety and security.
 If you have a partner who is taking your money or the communal money and making bad investments and doing things behind your back or that you disagree with, and some portion of that is yours, then that’s not cool.
 And that’s not a relationship that’s going to survive,” Winter notes.